Each year that we are graced with life, there is the inevitable good days and bad.

 Our year was 2013.
 We’ve had worse years, but this one left an impression that has stayed with me.

 Mighty Man’s work had dried up.
-With little income, our needs piled higher than my ever-growing laundry mounds.
-Even thrift store prices were too steep.
+With little income, even thrift store prices were too steep.

 If something broke (and what doesn’t, nowadays) there was no likelihood of its replacement.
 Home-improvement plans were once again out of our reach.